 - Rear spats

 I agreed it was probably worth spending the extra cash now for the peace of mind and handed the keys over.
-I settled into their lobby, expecting to have to wait through the afternoon, but to my surprise, they finished everything in a few hours!
+I settled into their lobby, expecting to have to wait through the afternoon, but to my surprise, they ended up finishing everything in only a few hours!

-When I stepped outside to examine their work, I couldn’t help but grin.
-The pre-cut XPEL templates they had used wrapped around most of the car’s leading edges, leaving very few seams/lines for the eye to catch.
-I was very happy with the result, and pleasantly surprised at how much of the car the XPEL had covered.
+When I stepped outside to examine their work, I couldn't help but grin.
+The pre-cut XPEL templates they had used wrapped around the car's leading edges almost perfectly - leaving very few seams/lines for the eye to catch.
+I was so happy with the result, and pleasantly surprised at how much of the car the XPEL film had covered.

 The 30% 3M tint job had turned out awesome as well.
-Tom had recommended going 30%, as 50% tint (the legal limit in Minnesota) was barely noticeable on a darker car.
+Tom had recommended going 30%, as 50% tint (although the legal limit in Minnesota) was barely noticeable on a darker car.

-Had it not been for the XPEL, I’m fairly certain a number of the bug stains would have etched the aforementioned soft Subaru clear coat (the car sat out in 90+ degree sun for a day while I was at a wedding).
-Instead, when I got home and got to washing the car a few days later, almost all of the grime and staining was immediately rinsed off with a simple foam gun wash.
-Having struggled with caked-on bumper bugs and dirt for years with my previous cars, I can’t understate how awesome it is to be able to blast everything off with a garden hose.
+Had it not been for the XPEL, I'm positive that some of the bug stains would have started etching the soft clear coat, especially considering that the car sat out in 90+ degree sun for a day while I was at a wedding.
+Instead, when I got home and got to washing the car a few days later, almost all of the grime and staining was immediately rinsed off with a simple foam gun rinse.

 I also had the misfortune of testing the self-healing properties of the film when a quick detailer bottle slid off the sunroof, down the windshield, and rolled across the hood.
-The bottle left a few minor scratches in the film, but a few hours later they had almost completely settled and healed themselves!
+The bottle left a few minor marks in the film, but a few hours later they had healed over and weren't visible at all!

-If you have any questions about my car or PPF/tint in general, feel free to leave a comment or contact me directly!
+If you have any questions about my car or the XPEL film, feel free to reach out!